zsteinkamp/photodirs/README.md

 docker compose exec api bash
 ```

-This also works the same for the `frontend` and `nginx` contaainers.
+This also works the same for the `frontend` and `nginx` containers.

 ## Fetching Photos